 Faculty and Academic Staff

-Dr. Henriksens work informs policy solutions for disease prevention and health promotion.
-Her current research focuses on regulation of tobacco products and marketing, which are the worlds leading cause of death and disease.
-Drawing on expertise in geographic information systems to study environmental influences on health, she studies the retail availability of tobacco products and promotions and their impact on tobacco use by adolescents and adults.
-Committed to making research tools available to state and local health organizations, Dr. Henriksens team developed an electronic survey that every local health department in California uses to monitor retail marketing for tobacco products, alcoholic beverages, and healthy/unhealthy foods.
-She also conducts consumer perception studies to improve message design for motivating behavior change and policy support.
+Dr. Henriksen’s research focuses on regulating sales and marketing of tobacco, the world’s leading cause of death and disease.
+She is a Principal Investigator of Advancing Science & Practice in the Retail Environment https://aspirecenter.org, one of four NIH-funded program projects in the Department of Medicine.
+With expertise in geographic information systems to study environmental influences on health, she studies the retail availability of tobacco products and promotions and their impact on tobacco use by adolescents and adults.
+On-going collaborations with SPRC colleagues include studying historical redlining as an explanation for persistent place-based disparities in tobacco retail density and lung cancer, and investigating co-marketing and dual use of tobacco and cannabis among California college students.
+Committed to making research tools available to state and local health organizations, Dr. Henriksen’s team developed electronic surveys for monitoring retail marketing of VLN cigarettes, the first FDA-approved modified-risk cigarette.
+Her team previously trained every local health department in California to monitor retail marketing for tobacco products, alcoholic beverages, and healthy/unhealthy foods.